 - Don’t say “I’m looking for an explainer video,” but rather “I want to know whether you’ve had an experience creating cartoon animation videos for the insurance industry.”

 We hope that the information from this blog was useful and you’ve received the answers to the question of what a motion graphics explainer video is.
-If you are looking for help with your project, complete the form below and one of our managers will get in touch with you.
 Don’t forget to download our free ebook to get all the information you need to create the best motion graphics explainer video.

 Auka (now Settle) is a person-to-person Google cloud-based app that allows users to send payments between different bank accounts and different banks.